We all played with them as kids… maybe we still do as adults.

 Reevaluating "How We've Always Done It"

-When we sit down to create a piece of content, especially in education, we tend to start large — “I need to create a course on the basics of bike riding.”
+When we sit down to create a piece of content, we tend to start large — a new hire training program, a product user guide, a customer support reference manual, and more.
 Our brains are almost wired to do this because of the traditional “rapid” tools we are accustomed to using.
-So we immediately start gathering all of the materials on a certain subject, like the mechanics of a bike, how to bike ride, safety tips, etc. We don’t stop to see if even part of what we need was already created, because if it is, chances are, it is stuck in a tool or format, or is saved on someone’s computer, making it all but impossible to find.
+So we immediately start gathering or recreating all the different content pieces and components.
+We don’t stop to see if even part of what we need was already created, because if it is, chances are, it is stuck in a tool or format, or is saved on someone’s computer, making it all but impossible to find.

 The reality is, traditional tools and processes are typically inflexible, packaging multiple sections of content and locking it into a specific sequence and format.
 The only way to reuse content in this scenario is start from scratch with each output type and copy and paste for individual deliverables — an inefficient and time-consuming process.